-In a patient who has been on a second-line regimen for > 2 years, if there are two or three VL measurements > 50 copies/mL in a 6-month period, despite adherence interventions, and adherence is assessed to be satisfactory (e.g. 100% pharmacy claims over 6 months), then a resistance test should be performed (resistance test can only be performed if VL > 500 copies/mL).
-If a patient who has been on second-line therapy for < 2 years is found to have a detectable VL, then a resistance test should be continued and adherence counselling and support should be intensified.
+In a patient who has been on a second-line regimen for > 2 years, if there are two or three VL measurements > 50 copies/ mL in a 6-month period, despite adherence interventions, and adherence is assessed to be satisfactory (e.g. 100% pharmacy claims over 6 months), then a resistance test should be performed (resistance test can only be performed if VL > 500 copies/mL).
+If a patient who has been on secondline therapy for < 2 years is found to have a detectable VL, then a resistance test should not be performed; rather, the same regimen should be continued and adherence counselling and support should be intensified.
 The regimen may be switched if there are significant side effects.
 It is unlikely that significant resistance to the PI or DTG will have